NileshSP/dotnetefrazorcompssr/README.md

 <br/>

 Steps: using Visual Studio community edition editor
 >1.
-Open the solution file (ReactJsAspnetEFSqlSln.sln) available in the root folder of the downloaded repository
+Open the solution file (DotnetEFRazorCompSSR.sln) available in the root folder of the downloaded repository
 >2.
 Await until the project is ready as per the status shown in taskbar which loads required packages in the background
 >3.
 Hit -> F5 or select 'Debug -> Start Debugging' option to run the project